usnistgov/800-63-3/sp800-63a/sec4_ial.md

 ### 4.6.5 Address Confirmation

-- A CSP SHALL send an enrollment code to an address of record of the applicant.
+- The CSP SHALL confirm address of record through validation of the address contained on any supplied, valid piece of identity evidence.
-- The application SHALL present a valid enrollment code to complete the identity proofing process.
 - Self-asserted address data SHALL NOT be used for confirmation.
-- SHALL be sent to the physical mailing address verified in records
-- If the enrollment code is also intended to be an authentication factor, it SHALL be reset upon first use.
-- Enrollment code SHALL be valid for a maximum of 5 days.
-- A notification of proofing SHALL be sent to different address of record than the physical mailing address.
+- A notification of proofing SHALL be sent to the confirmed address of record.

 ### 4.6.6.
 Biometric Collection